benhoyt/goawk/docs/csv.md

 Since version v1.17.0, GoAWK has included CSV support, which allows you to read and write CSV and TSV files, including proper handling of quoted and multi-line fields as per [RFC 4180](https://rfc-editor.org/rfc/rfc4180.html).
 In addition, GoAWK supports a "named field" construct that allows you to access CSV fields by name as well as number, for example `@"Address"` rather than `$5`.

+In 2023, for the publication of the [second edition](https://awk.dev/) of *The AWK Programming Language*, Brian Kernighan updated the original AWK to support [proper parsing of CSV files](https://github.com/onetrueawk/awk/tree/csv) with the new `--csv` option.
+Gawk soon followed suit.
+As of version 1.24.0, GoAWK supports `--csv` as an equivalent to the GoAWK-specific `-i csv` option.

 **Many thanks to the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/), who sponsored this feature in May 2022.** Thanks also to [Eli Rosenthal](https://github.com/ezrosent), whose frawk tool inspired aspects of the design (including the `-i` and `-o` command line arguments).

 Links to sections: